lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 Calculation of the integrity digest depends on whether the partition requires periodic background verification.

+### Vendor Test Partition

+The vendor test partition is intended to be used for OTP programming smoke checks during the manufacturing flow.
+The silicon creator may implement these checks inside the proprietary version of the `prim_otp` wrapper.
+This partition behaves like any other SW partition, with the exception that ECC uncorrectable errors will not lead to fatal errors / alerts as they do in all other partitions.
+This is due to the nature of the OTP programming smoke checks, which may leave certain OTP words in a state inconsistent with the ECC polynomial employed upon OTP readout.

 ### Software Configuration Partitions

 The software configuration partitions are used as non-volatile storage for flags, configuration and calibration data.